albertoCotumaccio/anime-recommender-system/README.md

 ## Files
 - app.py : Streamlit App script
 - requirements.txt : pre-requiste libraries for the project
-- models/ : cvs files (note: it does not contain animelist.csv because it is too heavy.
-It has to be downloaded manually)
+- models/ : cvs files (note: the size of animelist.csv has been reduced for space reasons)
 - notebooks/ : notebooks used for the project.
 One for the creation of recommendation systems and one for the data exploration phase
 - pages/ : python file for the rating page for the web app